Health Resources for Schools

 Contact Sheet - State Supports

-Saliva Tests for School Staff
+Saliva Tests for School Staff and Students

 As of January 4, 2021, all public schools providing in-person or hybrid learning must offer on-site testing to all staff that interact with students.
 This includes teachers, paraprofessionals, administrators, support staff, nutrition staff, bus drivers and more.
 The state of Minnesota is providing training and saliva test kits so that schools can conduct this testing.
 Training and supplies are also available to nonpublic and tribal schools operating in-person or hybrid learning who wish to test their staff.